Foto: Summit Art Creations - stock.adobe.com

 Business Meetings

-The issue of negotiations is probably a good place to look at the nature of business meetings in Germany.
+It‘s probably best to look at the nature of business meetings in Germany from the perspective of negotiations.

 Ad